Galaxy Television (Nigeria)

 Galaxy Television is the first privately registered television station in Nigeria.

-Galaxy started full broadcasting in May 1994 from the hills of Oke-Are, Ibadan with 10 kilowatts Areodyne transmitter.
+Galaxy started full broadcasting in May 1994 from the hills of Oke-Are, Ibadan with 10 kilowatts Aerodyne transmitter.

-For about nine years, the station has maintained between 60–75% viewership in Oyo State and the neighboring Osun and Ogun States.
 In January 2002, the station established a second Galaxy Television Station (Channel 27) in Lagos to ensure full coverage of the Western States.

-Galaxy Television is owned and controlled by Steve Ojo(CEO).
+Galaxy Television was founded by Steve Ojo(CEO).